Artist - Practitioner - Mentor

 As a creator and artist

 I am creating performances, sound and interactive experiences with the body and voice as central mediums for over twenty years, with my works being presented locally and internationally.
+You can read about my current works here

-As a mentor and practitioner
+As a practitioner

 Read my text: Transformation and Creation go hand in hand - why i do what i do